mchopradu/ACBR_Ankalan/models/readme.md

+# models

-# The models folder contains all the files including the models for classification and virtual screening in their respective folders
+The models folder contains all the files including the models for classification and virtual screening in their respective folders.